NG-NEST/ng-nest/lib/ng-nest/ui/upload/docs/readme.en_US.md

 ---
-label: 'Upload 上传'
+label: 'Upload'
 category: 'Form'
 ---

-# Upload 上传
+# Upload

-通过点击或者拖拽上传文件。
+Upload the file by clicking or dragging.

 ## Used alone